Resource Guide to Help Teen Drivers Obtain a License and Stay Safe on the Road

 When picking out the top-recommended car models for teens, the IIHS looks at reliability and safety ratings.
 All vehicle choices include standard electronic stability control and weigh more than 2,750 pounds.
 The following are its top three picks per vehicle size for teens.

-Insuring Your Teen's Car
+Insuring Your Teen's Car or Motorcycle

 Joining Parents’ Coverage or Have Separate Plans